tharcilap/tharcilap/README.md

 - 👋 Hi, I’m @tharcilap
-- 👀 I’m interested in JavaScript,HTML,CSS,+
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working as Software Developer(Java, Spring, Angular).
-- 📫 tharcilap@gmail.com
+- 📫 tharcila.pereira@outlook.com

 <!---
 tharcilap/tharcilap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.